• Skip to primary navigation

 raspberry almond ricotta parfaits with text at the top

-These raspberry almond ricotta parfaits are a creamy and delicious ricotta dessert that will impress your next dinner date!
-You can make this easy dessert for two with only 5 ingredients, in only about 10 minutes!
+These raspberry parfaits are a creamy and delicious dessert that will impress your next dinner date!
+You can make these easy raspberry ricotta parfaits for two with only 5 ingredients, in only about 10 minutes!

 raspberry parfaits with white spoons and almonds on the side

-Note: this post was originally published in 2019 and updated in 2021 with new photos and improved instructions.
+Note: this post was originally published in 2019 and updated in 2021 and 2023 with new photos and improved instructions.

-If you need a quick dessert recipe for date night (or, if you just have some leftover ricotta, perhaps after making my ricotta mushroom crostini?), then you have to try these raspberry almond ricotta parfaits!
+If you need a quick dessert recipe for date night (or, if you just have some leftover ricotta, perhaps after making my ricotta mushroom crostini or stuffed sausage?), then you have to try these delicious raspberry parfaits!
 This dessert recipe for two is so easy to make - you only need 5 ingredients, and you can make it in only about 10 minutes!

 Sweetened raspberries are layered with a fluffy, sweet, and creamy ricotta filling, and freshly-toasted almonds add a nice crunch and nutty flavor that complements the tangy raspberries.
 I am telling you - this dessert is divine!
-If you love raspberries, these creamy parfaits will not disappoint.
+If you love raspberries, this raspberry parfait recipe will not disappoint.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!